Home > Dental, Vision & Hearing > Medicare Coverage

 Yes, it costs more in premiums — but it protects you from catastrophic dental, vision, or hearing bills later.

-Just like a soundcheck before a concert, reviewing your DVH coverage before you need it makes sure everything works the way it should.
-Here’s a step-by-step guide to avoid costly surprises in 2025.
+Reviewing your DVH coverage before you actually need it ensures that everything functions the way you expect.
+Here’s a step-by-step guide to help you avoid costly surprises in 2026.

 📊 Price vs. Value: DVH Coverage Grid